tomjaguarpaw/H2/posts/reverse-mode-automatic-differentiation.markdown

 whole expression into memory which may be unacceptable for large expressions.

+Where is the Wengert list?
+Presumably it's the expression tree decorated with values of subexpressions which is then decorated with sensitivities.
+It seems nice to have this tree than a Wengert list (or "tape")!
+What's all this about adjoint graphs and duals and primals?
+I really have no clue.

 ## Conclusion

 Reverse mode AD seems to be unavoidably more complicated than forward mode but it is not actually particularly complicated and certainly not as hard to understand as it seems to be from much of the literature you will read about it.

+Thanks to Edward Kmett who patiently answered my questions on reverse mode so I was finally able to understand it.